 1. More space than apartments

-Townhouses usually have two stories, sometimes three, making them roomier than most apartments.
-Because of this, they’re ideal for families who need more space than what they can get in an apartment but can’t afford a house.
-They’re also good for downsizers, and they normally allow pets.
+Townhouses usually have two storeys, sometimes three, making them roomier than most apartments.
+Because of this, they’re ideal for families who need more space than an apartment but can’t afford a house.
+They’re also a fine compromise for downsizers and the access to outdoor space can make them good for pets.

 2. Privacy

-Unlike apartments, townhouses don’t have any shared areas and offer (almost) the same amount of privacy as a house – minus the shared wall/s.
-End townhouses that only share one common wall are usually more popular among buyers when the time comes to sell – but it also means they’re usually the first to go if you’re buying into a development.
+Unlike apartments, townhouses usually don't have any shared areas and offer (almost) the same amount of privacy as a house – although there are shared wall/s.
+End townhouses that only share one common wall are usually more popular among buyers when the time comes to sell – but it also means they’re usually the first to go if you’re buying into a development, so you'll need to be quick.

 3. Price

 Townhouses are normally cheaper than houses but more expensive than apartments.
-You are probably on a strata scheme though, so don’t forget to factor in the costs of maintenance and repair of common areas of the property.
+You are probably buying into a strata scheme, so don’t forget to factor in the costs of maintenance and repair of common areas in your budget calculations.

 Cons of buying a townhouse